 Psychiatric Disorders and their Pharmacological Treatments

-This course will cover the major psychiatric disorders that may include schizophrenia, major depressive disorder, anxiety, and bipolar disorder.
-You will learn from and engage with Faculty experts in each topic through interactive lectures and discussions.
-Over the duration of the course, you will learn the symptoms and neurobiology of these disorders, and how pharmacological therapies work to treat target symptoms.
-You will study the pharmacology of these drugs at the molecular level which will provide you with the foundation for understanding their clinical application.
-Finally, you will learn about treatment strategies using the most up-to-date evidence-based treatment guidelines.
+This course will cover the major psychiatric disorders that may include ADHD, schizophrenia, major depressive disorder, anxiety, bipolar disorder, and substance use disorders.
+Over the duration of the course, we will review the symptoms and neurobiology of these disorders, and then explain how pharmacological therapies work to treat target symptoms.
+The pharmacology of these drugs will be studied at the molecular level providing the foundation for understanding their clinical application.
+Finally, treatment strategies will be discussed using the most up-to-date evidence-based treatment guidelines.

 The Science Behind the Mind